-Team Story/Goal: Our goal is to save electricity and raise funds to help our school scholarship fund and other worthy programs.
+Team Story/Goal: Thank you for your support of our students.
 Our Lady of the Prairie Catholic School is dedicated to the spiritual, intellectual, moral, physical, and academic formation of children.
 Our school follows the principles of the Roman Catholic faith in a nurturing, multi-age environment where all students thrive in the Light of Christ.

 Redtail Ridge Elementary School (ISD 719)